Pyaar Mohabbat Happy Lucky: Bunty

 Bunty (बंटी) is a bull.
 He also lives in countryside.
 He is light blue in colour and has brown horns.
 He has a big chest.
 Bunty is tough for beating up Happy and Lucky, but they are still friends.
 He is seen playing various roles like policeman, security guard, bodyguard, librarian, king, etc. He speaks Punjabi.

 Recurring

 Tina

-Tina (टीना) is an orange coloured female fox.
+Tina (टीना) is a light pink coloured female fox.
 She has yellow coloured hair.
 Both Happy and Lucky try to impress her but they fail.